 - child-support benefit,

 - 'Good Start' benefit,

-- family care capital,

-- co-financing of the child's stay in a nursery, children's club or at a day carer.
+- benefits from the Active Parent programme.

 4. Finance of the social insurance

 Pursuant to the Act of 13 October 1998 on the social insurance system, the Social Insurance Institution administers the Social Insurance Fund, the Bridging Pensions' Fund and the Demographic Reserve Fund.